Recognizing and Addressing Family Caregiver Stress

 If you are a family caregiver for an elderly relative, do any of the following resonate with you?

-• You are not meeting your own basic needs for health and well-being.
-Are you?
+- You are not meeting your own basic needs for health and well-being?
+Do you:

-– Skipping your own medical or dental appointments
+– Skip your own medical or dental appointments

-– Not engaging in your hobbies and interests
+– Not engage in your hobbies, interests & social engagements

 – Guilt